 Most patients’ experiences with sublingual immunotherapy (SLIT) drops is that they are easy to take and without side effects.
 However, like any treatment, there is a potential for adverse effects in certain circumstances, and it is important to be able to recognize them and know what to do.
 The most common side effects of SLIT are mild local reactions in the mouth such as tingling, a sensation of warmth, or itching.
 These symptoms tend to occur more often during the beginning of your treatment program or just after a dose increase during the buildup phase, and they tend to resolve within a couple minutes of a dose and stop occurring altogether within a few days or a week.
 For these symptoms, no medical intervention or dose adjustment is typically needed.

 Other adverse effects can occur but are more rare, and these can in theory be any type of allergic reaction since with immunotherapy treatment comes exposure to your allergens (albeit in a highly controlled way).
-Sneezing, increased mucus production in the nose and mouth, asthma symptoms, hives, or a stomach ache have occasionally been reported in studies.
+Sneezing, increased mucus production in the nose and mouth, nasal congestion, mild asthma symptoms, hives, or a stomach ache have occasionally been reported in studies.
 Anaphylaxis is not a typical adverse effect concern with sublingual immunotherapy drops, especially when treatment is prescribed and managed by an allergist with the appropriate related skills and expertise and when using a long-term treatment method.

 Improvement in chronic allergen-related symptoms is typically seen well within the first year – as quickly as within the first few months for some individuals, but may take several months or closer to a year in others – so it is important to not be discouraged if quick changes are not seen and to hang in there.
 The immune system needs time to make changes, and this amount of time varies based on many factors that differ among individuals.
 Continued gradual improvement will occur over the next several months to years until you are feeling overall quite well compared to your starting point.
 An improvement in your quality of life is assured if you have the right condition(s) to be treated with this method, you are compliant with your treatment program, and your immune system is amenable to responding to this type of signaling and retraining.
 At Allergenuity Health, we will regularly connect to assess your progress and will use follow up testing as needed for additional information.
 Dr. Schroeder will make any adjustments needed to further optimize your treatment along the way.